google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 import {CustomCursor} from './cursors/custom';
 ```

-Somewhere after the existing code that injects the workspace, use its `MarkerManager` to set a new custom cursor:
+Somewhere after the existing code that injects the workspace, use its `MarkerManager` to set the new custom cursor:

 ```js
 // Add CustomCursor to workspace